There is a song we used to sing around the fire at summer camp was I was a kid, called “It only takes a spark.” The lyrics go like this:

 One Solitary Person

 I have seen the power of that spark in my life, and you have too.
 History is full of examples of one solitary person who saw a need, stepped out of their comfort zone, and did what was right–often at great peril to themselves.
-Like sparks, they lit a fire of inspiration and courage in the hearts of others.
+Like sparks their actions and lives rose to light a fire of inspiration and courage in the hearts of others.
 In many cases, movements were started that continue to touch us all.